sklasfeld/sklasfeld.netlify.app/src/content/blog/02-ukb-showcase.md

 When I first started working with UK Biobank, identifying relevant phenotypes from publications was straightforward.
 Finding the actual field IDs?
 That meant digging through methods sections and supplemental materials.
 [The UK Biobank Showcase](https://biobank.ndph.ox.ac.uk/showcase/) saved me hours of that detective work and revealed newer measurements that weren't available when those studies were published.

-For example, searching "Left Ventricular Ejection Fraction" returns [three data fields](https://biobank.ndph.ox.ac.uk/showcase/search.cgi?wot=0&srch=Left+Ventricular+Ejection+Fraction&yfirst=2000&ylast=2025) (22420, 24103, and 31060).
+For example, searching "Left Ventricular Ejection Fraction" returns [multiple relevant fields](https://biobank.ndph.ox.ac.uk/showcase/search.cgi?wot=0&srch=Left+Ventricular+Ejection+Fraction&yfirst=2000&ylast=2025) and three with the exact correct description (22420, 24103, and 31060).
 But which one should you use?
 This is where the Showcase becomes essential.

-For example, searching "Left Ventricular Ejection Fraction" returns [multiple relevant fields](https://biobank.ndph.ox.ac.uk/showcase/search.cgi?wot=0&srch=Left+Ventricular+Ejection+Fraction&yfirst=2000&ylast=2025) and three with the exact correct description.

 ![UK Biobank Showcase search interface showing search results for left ventricular ejection fraction, with three data fields highlighted: 22420 (Left ventricular size and function category), 24103 (Cardiac and aortic function #1 category), and 31060 (Cardiac and aortic function #2 category)](/blog_images/biobank1/lvef_search.png)